-EHP and Queensland Urban Utilities endorse the electronic transfer of regulated waste transport data (by tanker companies to EHP).
-Prior to any such data transfer, however, a tanker company must enter into an agent's agreement with Queensland Urban Utilities in accordance with section 35(3) of the Environmental Protection (Waste Management) Regulation 2000.
+EHP and Queensland Urban Utilities recommends the electronic transfer of regulated waste transport data (by tanker companies to EHP) and may require waste transporters to engage in an agent's Queensland Urban Utilities in accordance with section 35(3) of the Environmental Protection (Waste Management) Regulation 2000.

-An agent's agreement will generally authorise the tanker company to undertake certain reporting obligations on Queensland Urban Utilities' behalf.
+An agent's agreement authorises the tanker company (the reporting agent) to undertake certain reporting obligations on Queensland Urban Utilities' behalf, and to avoid the requirement for Waste Transport Certificates.